Evaluation of students

 Reed College encourages students to measure academic achievement by intellectual growth and by self-assessment of their grasp of course material.
 The college does not wish to divide students by labels of achievement.
 A conventional letter grade for each course is recorded for every student, but the registrar's office does not distribute grades to students, provided that work continues at satisfactory (C or higher) levels.
 Unsatisfactory grades are reported directly to the student and the student's adviser.
 Students may obtain their grades from their advisers or the course instructor if they wish to do so.
 Students may also order a transcript from the registrar's office.

 Students' work is closely observed and frequently evaluated by instructors; the student and adviser then discuss these evaluations in individual conferences.
 In the case of students whose work is incomplete or below the expected standard, instructors write comments, recording their perceptions of the student's difficulties in addition to the course grade.
-These comments are given to students, advisers, and student services and are considered along with the grade record when a decision is made as to whether an academic action needs to be taken.
+These comments are given to students, advisers, and student life and are considered along with the grade record when a decision is made as to whether an academic action needs to be taken.

 The grades that Reed records in students' official records reflect a conventional grading system.
 The following designations are used to report final grades for undergraduate work.